rizzario/Rizzario/README.md

 - 💻 I’m working as a Software developer using C# and Visual FoxPro for building applications.

-- 🤖 Additional as of RPA developer using UiPath for reduce working time for my colleague (Work Life Balance is important!).
+- 🤖 Additional as of RPA developer using UiPath for reduce working time for my co-worker (Work Life Balance is important!).

 - 🧑‍🎓 I'm currently practicing in web developer using framework.